tisztamo/Junior/prompt.md

 ![Web Interface](./screenshot.png)

-- **Generate & Copy Prompt button (Green)**: Click this to generate a task prompt based on your `prompt.yaml` file and copy it to your clipboard.
+- **Generate & Copy Prompt button (Blue)**: Click this to generate a task prompt based on your `prompt.yaml` file and copy it to your clipboard.
 The copied prompt should be pasted to ChatGPT 4 or similar for execution.

 - **Paste & Execute Change button (Orange)**: Paste the response from the AI model (a shell script) into the input field and click this button to execute the changes.